rafalh/dashfaction/README.md

 Additional server configuration
 -------------------------------
-Dedicated server specific settings are configured in `dedicated_server.txt` file.
+Dedicated server specific settings are configured in the `dedicated_server.txt` file.
 Dash Faction specific configuration must be placed below the level list (`$Level` keys) and must appear in the order provided in this description.